Editor’s note: This is the author’s second article in a six-part series for Rethinking65 on working with widows.

 Steve passed away in 2012 and Janice is doing wonderfully.
 Later, she told me that my help was invaluable since our work together helped her cope and manage her stress.
 The couple was able to spend quality time together without worrying about what they needed to do next.
 Assisting a client with this type of loss is emotionally taxing and intimate, and your relationship with that person will never be the same.

-Laura Mattia Ph.D., MBA, CFP, is the chief executive officer and a senior fee-only planner with Atlas Fiduciary Financial LLC in Sarasota, Fla.
+Laura Mattia Ph.D., MBA, CFP, is the CEO and a senior fee-only planner with Atlas Fiduciary Financial LLC in Sarasota, Fla.